m2lines/convection-parameterization-in-CAM/CAM_interface/README.md

 - `/src/physics/cam/physpkg.F90` - To call the new parameteristion routines detailed in `yog_intr.F90`.

 Full details of these can be seen in the specific implementation in CAM linked above.

+## Tests

+There are test routines associated with this code in `/tests/test_CAM_interface/`.
+Guidance on running these can be found in the main README.